snphillips/nofrillztwitter/README.md

 # no frillz twitter

 no frillz twitter is a simple twitter client that returns recent tweets based on the user's search query.
+This repo contains both the node backend and react front-end.

 ## Getting Started